SHOWERS AT TIMES, WITH HUMIDITY RISING...

 A SMALL CRAFT ADVISORY MAY BE ISSUED TOMORROW

 FRIDAY: Mostly cloudy.
 Warm and humid.
 Showers and thunderstorms at times.
-HIGH: 78 LOW: 64
+A few could be severe.
+HIGH: 80 LOW: 65

 TUESDAY: Early showers.
 Maybe thunder.
 Partly sunny and warmer.
 HIGH: 80